- Are they as good as they could and should be?

 - Prepare written critiques of the programs auditioned, with recommendations for improvement;

-- Follow-up briefing conference call (telephone or Skype) with staff to discuss findings and recommendations.
+- Report back to you with a briefing conference call (telephone or Zoom) with staff to discuss findings and recommendations.

 The Mini-Consult is an economical and efficient way to bring some quality professional attention to your locally-produced program.
 It takes a limited amount of your staff’s time and a small investment to get some professional ears on your program.